Palmyrene Empire: Establishment

 Zenobia started an expedition against the Tanukhids in the spring of 270, during the reign of emperor Claudius Gothicus aided by her generals, Septimius Zabbai (a general of the army) and Septimius Zabdas (the chief general of the army).

 Zabdas sacked Bosra, killed the Roman governor, and marched south securing Roman Arabia.
 According to the Persian geographer Ibn Khordadbeh, Zenobia herself attacked Dumat Al-Jandal but could not conquer its castle.
-However, Ibn Khordadbeh is confusing Zenobia with al-Zabbā, a semi-legendary Arab queen whose story is often confused with Zenobia's story.
+However, Ibn Khordadbeh likely confused Zenobia with al-Zabbā, a semi-legendary Arab queen whose story is often confused with Zenobia's story.

 In October of 270, a Palmyrene army of 70,000 invaded Egypt, and declared Zenobia queen of Egypt.
 The Roman general Tenagino Probus was able to regain Alexandria in November, but was defeated and escaped to the fortress of Babylon, where he was besieged and committed suicide after being captured by Zabdas, who continued his march south and secured Egypt.
 Afterward, in 271, Zabbai started the operations in Asia Minor, and was joined by Zabdas in the spring of that year.
 The Palmyrenes subdued Galatia, and occupied Ancyra, marking the greatest extent of the Palmyrene expansion.
 However, the attempts to conquer Chalcedon were unsuccessful.

 The Palmyrene conquests were done under the protective show of subordination to Rome.
 Zenobia issued coinage in the name of Claudius' successor Aurelian with Vaballathus depicted as king, while the emperor allowed the Palmyrene coinage and conferred the Palmyrene royal titles.
 However, toward the end of 271, Vaballathus took the title of Augustus along with his mother.